Reaganing: Plot

 Jack Donaghy (Alec Baldwin) agrees to give sketch show TGS with Tracy Jordan head writer Liz Lemon (Tina Fey) a ride to Newark Liberty International Airport to meet her boyfriend Carol (Matt Damon).
 On the way, she tells him that she is having intimacy issues with Carol and wants to end the relationship.
 Jack, who is having a successful run of problem-solving, encourages Liz to confide in him so that he can help solve her problem.
 She tells him about a traumatic incident from her childhood.
-During this incident, Liz was preparing to use the bathroom whilst wearing roller skates.
+During this incident, Liz was preparing to use the bathroom while wearing roller skates.
 She pulled down her underpants and fell, pulling a Tom Jones poster on top of her.
 Her mother (Anita Gillette) discovered Liz under the poster and suspected her of masturbating, so she took all her posters away.
 With their limousine stuck in traffic, Jack exits the vehicle to try and digest Liz's story.

 At the same time, TGS star Tracy Jordan (Tracy Morgan) tries to film a commercial for the Boys & Girls Clubs of America but has a difficult time remembering his line resulting in production holding traffic up as the commercial shoot is blocking off a street.
 Jack comes upon the scene and realizes the problem.
 To speed things up, he gives Tracy jelly beans to eat and while he is chewing, Jack imitates Tracy's voice and says the line Tracy was scheduled to say.